-While the following actions were not specifically required by the Claims

-Procedures Order, the Receiver has undertaken these steps in order to increase the claims process noticing reach and to facilitate the claims process for the potential claimants.
+While the following actions were not specifically required by the Claims Procedures Order, the Receiver undertook these steps in order to increase the claims process noticing reach and to facilitate the claims process for the potential claimants.

-- The Receiver has established a dedicated call center operated by Epiq to field additional potential inquiries related to the claims process.
-Through July 31, 2019, the call center has handled 54 calls. - On May 20, 2019, the Receiver disseminated the press release through PR Newswire.
+- The Receiver established a dedicated call center operated by Epiq to field additional potential inquiries related to the claims process.
+Through September 30, 2019, the call center has handled 56 calls. - On May 20, 2019, the Receiver disseminated the press release through PR Newswire.
 Based on the report provided by PR Newswire, the press release was picked up by 121 media outlets, including multiple digital media sources, with the total estimated potential audience of approximately 91 million visitors.